 The District levies a property tax on all property subject to taxation in the service district.
 In 2010, a tax continuation proposition duly carried by a majority of votes cast.
 Under this proposition, the District will continue to levy a tax on all property subject to taxation in the District for a period of 10 years, beginning with the year 2011 and ending in the year 2020.
-In 2021, the millage rate of the District was renewed for a period of 10 years, beginning with the year 2021 and ending in the year 2030 at a rate of 7.90.
+In 2021, the millage rate of the District was renewed for a period of 10 years, beginning with the years, beginning with the years, beginning with the year 2011 and ending in the year 2021 and ending in the year 2030 at a rate of 7.90.
 Such rate may be subject to adjustment from time to time due to reassessment.
 The purpose of the tax is for constructing, maintaining, improving and operating the District.
 Property taxes are collected through the local sheriff's office and remitted, net of collection fees, to the District.